 Able Electropolishing has years of experience providing metal finishing of components and assemblies for the marine industry.
 Our electropolishing process is a good fit for stainless steel parts that have to perform in the harsh salt air.
 In comparison to chemical passivation, electropolishing provides 30 times the corrosion resistance when subjected to salt spray testing.

-Our Finish First methodology enables world class design and manufacturing engineers to approach metal finishing challenges from the beginning, both as a way to ensure better results prior to penetrant testing, and as an advantage in the design and prototyping stage.Explore finish first
+Our Finish First methodology enables world class design and manufacturing engineers to approach metal finishing challenges from the beginning, as an advantage in the design and prototyping stage.Explore finish first

 Electropolishing, with its ability to remove a microscopically precise layer of surface material with consistent results, is the finishing process of choice for such parts, for many reasons.
 Learn why electropolishing is more effective than other methods for removing burrs.Download Whitepaper